dssoc/dssoc.github.io/course.md

 ***Weekly Readings***
 <br/>
-You are responsible for understanding the assigned readings each week.
+You are responsible for reading and understanding the assigned readings each week.
 Make use of your fellow students, your TA, the Internet, a dictionary, and me to ensure that you understand the readings.
+Using Large Language Models to summarize readings is not permitted.

-Remember that this syllabus is a 'living document.'
+This syllabus is a 'living document.'
 By this I mean I reserve the right to change the reading assignments in response to your feedback as well as my own sense of our group achievement.
 No changes will be made without at least two weeks of advance notice.
 Each week, we also provide you with a list of "optional readings" in case you want to go deeper into the material that is covered in the assigned readings.
 <br/>

 ***Weekly Lab Assignments***
 <br/>
 _By 5PM on the listed due date_, you will be required to complete and submit the assigned lab exercises described on the course schedule on this website.
 You must submit your lab assignments in a format called "R markdown" (abbreviated .Rmd).
 A video that describes how to create files in this format is available on the Schedule for the second lab (the first lab assignment is ungraded).

 Students are permitted to miss one lab assignment without penalty.
-Assignments will be graded as follows: 100% (Student writes code that successfully completes all tasks assigned); 90% (Student writes code that successfull completes all but one of the assigned tasks); 80% (Student writes code that successfully completes all but two of the assigned tasks); 70% student writes code that completes all but three of the assigned tasks); 0% (Student does not write code that completes assignments).
+Assignments will be graded as follows: 100% (Student writes code that successfully completes all tasks assigned); 90% (Student writes code that successfully completes all but one of the assigned tasks); 80% (Student writes code that successfully completes all but two of the assigned tasks); 70% student writes code that completes all but three of the assigned tasks); 0% (Student does not write code that completes assignments).
 Be sure to follow the guidelines posted in the Lab Instructions document at the top of each lab.

 Please Submit all homework assignments to our TA (Devin Cornell) via direct message on Slack.
 <br/>